mirzaie-mehdi/From-Conda-to-CreatePackage-Python/_sources/docs/git_github.md

 -   you want to unstage files
 -   you want to discard local changes intentionally

-### Practical Rule

-`reset` is usually best for **local correction**.\
+`reset` is usually best for **local correction**.
 It is more dangerous when the commits were already pushed and other people may rely on them.

-## 10. Why `reset` Can Be Dangerous on Shared Branches {#10-why-reset-can-be-dangerous-on-shared-branches}
+- **Why `reset` Can Be Dangerous on Shared Branches**

-If you use `reset` on commits that were already pushed to a shared
+If you use `reset` on commits that were already pushed to a shared branch:
-branch:

 -   history changes
 -   commit IDs may disappear from the visible branch